Introduction and Overview

 - Drivers do not pay attention to work zone signs or flaggers indicating they should slow down or come to a stop

-- Drivers are distracted by cellular phone calls, conversations, and activities at roadside and are not merging properly.
+- Drivers are distracted by cellular phone calls, conversations, and activities at the roadside and are not merging properly.

 - Drivers are driving right up to the last second and then try to force themselves in - if the other driver doesn't let them get in, they enter the work zones and endanger the lives of workers.